smalluban/neck/README.md

 ### Power of universal interpreting

-Because helper accessors are always interpreted as JavaScript, even if helper needs string you can pass variable or statement.
+Helper accessors are always interpreted as JavaScript.
+If helper require string you can pass variable or statement.
 For example `ui-route` uses main accessor as controller ID, but you can put there `scope` property that value will be used as controller ID:

 ```coffeescript